zBritva/PowerBI-visuals-docs/Tutorial/BookmarksSupport.md

 });
 ```

-So, you have `visualDataPoints` as your datapoints and `ids` array passed to `callback` function.
+So, you have `visualDataPoints` as your data points and `ids` array passed to `callback` function.

-At this point you should compare array of `ISelectionId[]` with selections in your `visualDataPoints` arrays.
+At this point you should compare the array of `ISelectionId[]` with the selections in your `visualDataPoints` array and mark corresponding data points as selected.
-And mark correspond dataPoints as selected datapoints.

 ```typescript
 this.selectionManager.registerOnSelectCallback(